bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

 We have already discussed the theoretical aspects of polymer equilibration.
-We emphasized the importance of creating decorrelated initial configurtions and tracking the evolution of MSID parameter as a gauge of equilibration.
-In this subsection we will discussed the practical aspects of polymer equilibration.
+We emphasized the importance of creating decorrelated initial configurations and tracking the evolution of MSID parameter as a gauge of equilibration.
+In this subsection, we will discuss the practical aspects of polymer equilibration.

 Now it's time to "make hands dirty" and cover the steps and code used